migueltorrescosta/migueltorrescosta.github.io/_posts/2018-01-04-Welfare-Distribution.md

   </tbody>
 </table>

 Since the company would have to pay Anne below her worth but not John, then they would only hire Anne.
-More reasons against this being a possibility can be explained using economical concepts.
+Even more reasons against this being a possibility can be explained using economic related concepts.

 ## What is your proposed solution?